 GCSs calling revealed that number of cleavage sites increases for the first 10 min after replication was induced by dilution with fresh medium (when first cells initiate replication - Figure 23B) and decreases after 25 min (when over 80% of cells were already replicating DNA) (Figure 23D).
-I propose that replication initiation and/or progression of replisomes close to the origin region may attract increased gyrase activity.
+I propose that replication initiation and/or progression of replisomes close to the origin region may be associated with increased gyrase activity likely via increased positive supercoiling generated.
 Interestingly, gyrase enrichment dramatically increases over the whole genome at a time-point 5 min and remains high at later time-points (Figure 24A).
 I suppose that in 5 min upon addition of a fresh medium, cells response to the flush of nutrients by increasing level of metabolism, produce more ATP and/or activate transcription, which both increase gyrase activity.

 Figure 24.
 Colocalization of gyrase activity and replication.
-(A) Smoothed genome coverage depth $(NSF+Cfx-IP)$ and non-smoothed gyrase enrichment $(NS+Cfx+IP/NSF+Cfx-IP)$ for all time-points of the experiment.
+(A) Smoothed genome coverage depth (NSF+Cfx-IP) and non-smoothed gyrase enrichment (NS+Cfx+IP/NSF+Cfx-IP) for all time-points of the experiment.
 Red and green arrows indicate replication terminator and origin, respectively.
 (B) Tracking of the early initiated replisomes (blue triangles mark global minimum and maximum of the function 1 - see Material and Methods) and emerging gyrase enrichment (yellow triangles mark two local maxima of the function 2).
 Red and green arrows indicate replication terminator and origin, respectively.

-Average distance between leading replisomes in early replicating cells and emerging replicationinduced gyrase enrichment was $-15 \pm 30$ kb ( $\pm$ standard deviation) (Figure 24E), indicating colocalization, which is in accordance with twin-domain model prediction centre to the studies involving single-molecule tracking microscopy of DNA gyrase revealed colocalization between replisome and DNA gyrase clusters comprising of ~12 molecules.
-Interestingly, average distance between replisome and a cluster was $135 \pm 14$ nm ( $\pm$ SEM) suggesting that gyrase operates at some distance from replisome, probably, to avoid collisions [250].
+Average distance between leading replisomes in early replicating cells and emerging replicationinduced gyrase enrichment was -15 ± 30 kb (\pm standard deviation) (Figure 24B), indicating colocalization, which is in accordance with gyrase attraction by positive supercoiling generated by moving DNA polymerase.
+Recent studies involving single-molecule tracking microscopy of DNA gyrase revealed colocalization between replisome and DNA gyrase clusters comprising of ~12 molecules.
+Interestingly, average distance between replisome and a cluster was 135 ± 14 nm (\pm SEM) suggesting that gyrase operates at some distance from replisome, probably, to avoid collisions [256].
 I conclude that by Topo-Seq data, DNA gyrase colocalizes with replisomes where, presumably, relaxes positive supercoiling generated by DNA unwinding.